This article is part of a larger series on VoIP.

 To better understand functionality, we evaluated plans based on integrations, video calling features, voicemail transcription, and the cost for international calls.

 25% of Overall Score

-We explored user reviews and our personal experiences with each VoIP service to identify popular solutions that are easy to use, provide good value, and offer standout features.
+We looked at user reviews and matched them with our personal experiences with each VoIP service to identify which providers offer good value and standout features.

 Ooma is one of the top small business VoIP services offering scalable calling features.
 If you’re looking for international phone numbers and advanced UC features, our top recommendation is RingCentral.
 Garnering a score of 4.5 out of 5, it offers unlimited calls within the U.S. and Canada and over 200 third-party integrations for lower cost, increased data access, and better productivity.